mhmtkocaturk/MarsExploration/README.md

 # MarsExploration

 Mars Rover problem solution in C# .NET 5, using gRPC and clean architecture.
-It's targeted to ASP.NET 5.

 In gRPC, a client application can directly call a method on a server application on a different machine as if it were a local object, making it easier for you to create distributed applications and services.
 As in many RPC systems, gRPC is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a gRPC server to handle client calls.
 [Introduction to gRPC on .NET](https://docs.microsoft.com/en-us/aspnet/core/grpc/?view=aspnetcore-5.0)